r3wald/espurna-wiki/Hardware.--Iteadstudio-Sonoff-Basic.md

 ## Issues

-The original Sonoff This is probably due to the antenna placement close to live lines.
+The original Sonoff has some connectivity issues.
+This is probably due to the antenna placement close to live lines.
 It works fine if it's near the AP, otherwise, it's often reported to lose connectivity.